robkorn/urbit-content-archiver/README.md

 This flag allows you to specify the output folder path where the archived data will be saved.

+### `--skip-downloading`

+This flag allows you to skip downloading content files locally.

 ## Building The Application

 Ensure that you have the [latest version of Rust installed](https://rustup.rs/) and the `libssl-dev` package on Ubuntu (aka `openssl-devel` on Fedora, and potentially slightly different on other distros).